-A muddy trail with a few rocky sections and spectacular scenery that leads to Mawphlang forest is a good hiking option.
-Trek lovers travelling to Meghalaya will definitely include this place in their list.
-The total length of the track is seventeen kilometres.
-It was named after the British administrator who operated at this place.
-This track was, and also currently, is frequented by horse carts.
+A muddy trail with a few rocky sections and spectacular scenery that leads to the Mawphlang forest is a good hiking option.
+Trek lovers traveling to Meghalaya will definitely include this place on their list.
+The total length of the track is seventeen kilometers.

 8. Umiam Lake